 The scale and scope of Kong’s production is now the stuff of legend.
 Most fans are aware of the movie’s three-hour plus length, but what’s also notable is that its budget passed the proposed $150 million to a then record-breaking $207 million.
 That’s a shit-ton of money!
 It is, in some ways, surprising how well the film turned out despite Jackson’s intent to make the film bigger and bigger and longer and longer.
 For comparison, the original 1933 film was 100 minutes long and had an inflation-adjusted budget of just over $12 million (in 2015 dollars).

 In the end, while Jackson’s long awaited pet-project paled in comparison to his LOTR magnum opus, KK ended up being a strong, memorable film in it’s own right.
-Though multiple characters take time assert that this film is not, in fact, an adventure story like the 2001-2003 Tolkein epic, a fantastical adventure it remains, if a tragic and warmhearted one boasting complicated characters.
+Though multiple characters practically break the fourth wall and assert that this film is not, in fact, an adventure story like the 2001-2003 Tolkein epic, a fantastical adventure it remains, if a tragic and warmhearted one boasting complicated characters.

 The first thing viewers notice about this 2005-update is, of course, its size and scope.
 On the one hand the epic scale feels appropriate; after all, this is a Kong-sized odyssey about a 25-foot gorilla who falls in love/becomes infatuated with/gets attached to a struggling actress (Naomi Watts) when a movie production team sails halfway around the world to a place called Skull Island.
 There are prehistoric monsters, giant insects, and dinosaurs galore, not to mention the natives who offer up human sacrifices to the aforementioned Kong.
 When push comes to shove, the selfish, egotistical movie producer, Carl Denham (Jack Black) captures Kong with the help of his crew and takes him back to New York to be put on display, where further chaos ensues.